aristek/eslint-config-aristek/README.md

 #### @typescript-eslint/explicit-function-return-type

-Do not throw error for function expressions and just use inner function typings.
+Do not throw error because we prefer to use type inheritance.
-Also do not throw for const typed functions.

 ```
-"@typescript-eslint/explicit-function-return-type": [
+"@typescript-eslint/explicit-function-return-type": "off"
-  "error",
-  { allowExpressions: true, allowTypedFunctionExpressions: true }
-]
 ```

 #### @typescript-eslint/no-unused-vars